rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Energy flow between different trophic levels.md

 > - Energy in excretory products, faeces and uneaten dead bodies become food for decomposers, which break down dead organic matter and release heat energy.
 > - A food chain normally does not consist of more than five trophic levels as the fifth trophic level does not get enough energy to support further levels.

+**Explaining decreasing number of organisms in higher trophic levels**:
+- There is <u>energy lost</u> when energy is transferred to the next higher level.
+- <u>Preys (at lower levels) are usually smaller than its predator (at higher levels) in size.</u> The predator needs to eat a large number of prey to get enough energy.
 ---
 <u>Ecology: Energy flow</u>
 [[Source of energy]] → **Energy flow between different trophic levels** → [[Ecological pyramids]]